m4cit/DLQR/README.md

 This could have been achieved with PyTorch itself, but I always wanted to write some PowerShell scripts :)

 ### trim_audio.ps1:
 Trims the beginning of the original audio files (start time and details are specified in the correction.csv file, located in data_and_models\data\).
-Most files from the cited websites contain a portion in the beginning, which isn't from the reciters themselves.
+Most files from the cited websites contain a portion in the beginning, which aren't from the reciters themselves.

 ### resample_segment_audio_files.ps1:
 As the name suggests, this script is resampling the original audio files and splits them into 15 second chunks (.wav format to avoid re-encoding and further quality loss).